 One of the key components of a successful shopping experience is often contingent upon the type of product that you buy, and we recommend looking for CBD that is specifically aimed at horses.
 Products come in many forms—CBD pellets, paste, horse feed, powder, and CBD oil for horses.
 The product’s chemical makeup and dosing instructions will then be more tailored to the horse’s needs.

-When shopping, you might see products that are labelled as full-spectrum.
+When shopping, you might see products that are labeled as full-spectrum.
 This means they utilize multiple parts of the plant for a fuller effect.
 It is, however, good to note that horses and other animals are very sensitive to THC.
 The industry standard limits the THC levels in CBD products to less than 0.3%, which is no where near enough to produce any kind of psychoactive effect—but still something to be aware of.

 One way you can ensure proper levels of THC and other cannabinoids is to buy from reputable brands who take rigorous safety precautions.
 When you buy from the right place, CBD can be safe and effective.
 Seek out brands who strive to have their products meet that standard by investing in third party testing, and holding themselves more accountable.